balloob/home-assistant-addons/puppet/README.md

 [![ESPHome device showing a screenshot of a Home Assistant dashboard](https://raw.githubusercontent.com/balloob/home-assistant-addons/main/puppet/example/screenshot.jpg)](./example/)

+## Configuration

+- home_assistant_url: Base URL of your Home Assistant instance that the add-on browser should open when taking screenshots.
+Defaults to http://homeassistant:8123 when running as an add-on.
+You can override it if your instance is reachable via a different hostname or port (e.g., http://my-ha.local:8123 or https://example.duckdns.org).
+- access_token: Long-lived access token used to authenticate against Home Assistant.
+- keep_browser_open: If true, keeps the Chromium browser alive between requests.

 ## Usage

 Starting the add-on will launch a new server on port 10000.
 Any path you request will return a screenshot of that page.
 You will need to specify the viewport size you want.